Competition continues to heat up! Equip yourself with your Competitive Analysis!

 It helps you evaluate an industry or market according to the following five elements:

-- Threat of New Entrants: It includes barriers competitors would face trying to displace you, and how much money, time, and effort it would take for a new entrance to gain market share.
+- The Threat of New Entrants: It includes barriers competitors would face trying to displace you, and how much money, time, and effort it would take for a new entrance to gain market share.
 Such barriers include high customer loyalty, limited access to distribution channels, the need for cumulative experience and large investments, etc.

-- Threat of Substitute Products: The availability of substitute products increases the propensity of customers to switch to alternatives.
+- The Threat of Substitute Products: The availability of substitute products increases the propensity of customers to switch to alternatives.
 Customers might be willing to switch from a product to another cheaper substitute if they feel that prices increase too much.

 - Bargaining Power of Buyers: Today’s customers have become more informed and therefore more empowered.
 They can easily get access to a wide variety of products and offers from other companies, and compare prices online in a blink of an eye.
 This means that customers are able to put the company under pressure.
 Thus, they can reduce buyer power by, for example, offering loyalty programs.